 These are some of the near-optimal solutions to find the shortest route to a combinatorial optimization problem.

-The Branch & Bound Method
+2. The Branch and Bound Algorithm

 The Branch & Bound method follows the technique of breaking one problem into several little chunks of problems.
 So it solves a series of problems.
 Each of these sub-problems may have multiple solutions.
 The solution you choose for one problem may have an effect on the solutions of subsequent sub-problems.

-The Brute Force Approach
+3. The Brute Force Algorithm

 - Zero Suffix Method: This method solves the classical symmetric TSP and was introduced by Indian researchers.